Larissa Sansour & Søren Lind. Installation view of Monument for Lost Time (2019), Copenhagen Contemporary. Photographer Anders Sune Berg.

-The exhibition Heirloom presents Larissa Sansour’s evocative dark science fiction film In Vitro and the large-scale sculpture Monument for Lost Time.
+The exhibition Heirloom presented Larissa Sansour’s evocative dark science fiction film In Vitro and the large-scale sculpture Monument for Lost Time.
 Both works were created in collaboration with the writer and artist Søren Lind and shown for the first time in the Danish pavilion at the Venice Biennale in 2019.
-This total installation from Venice has now been specially adapted to hall 3 at CC.
-Additionally, the work trilogy A Space Exodus (2009), Nation Estate (2012), and In the Future They Ate from the Finest Porcelain (2016) will be on show and, collectively, the works portray a bleak future as a consequence of present-day problems.
+This total installation from Venice was specially adapted to hall 3 at CC.
+Additionally, the work trilogy A Space Exodus (2009), Nation Estate (2012), and In the Future They Ate from the Finest Porcelain (2016) was on show and, collectively, the works portrayed a bleak future as a consequence of present-day problems.

 In Vitro takes place in Bethlehem in a not-too-distant future.
 A major disaster has forced the city dwellers to take refuge in subterranean bunkers.
 Inside one of these bunkers, we meet the work’s two protagonists, the young Alia and her ageing teacher, Dunia.